 Later one of my Portobello Market clients Bill Blackburn turned out to be the food manager for the large food hall in the Oxford Street branch and the Israeli Paldi brothers supplied all the tropical fruits to the food hall, also my clients in Portobello Road where I had my stand for 25 years.

-One day the art department at HQ, phoned my company Retrograph Archive.
+One day in the late 80s, the art department at HQ, phoned my company Retrograph Archive.
 They wanted inspiration for new soap packaging.
 How they heard about me and my vast collection of sophisticated packaging and labels from Paris, I never knew.
 Eventually I sold them some designs and was invited to the design studio to see their artwork and to meet the head designer.

 I then remembered that Nigel Colne was on the board of directors at HQ.
 He was the nephew of my favourite Aunt Eileen originally from Swansea, who had at one stage of her young life lived with her second cousin, my mother, so in fact she was my third cousin, not my aunt.
 But I adored this intellectual woman who had been married to a South African politician from Durban.
 When she was widowed she moved to London to be close to her brother in Hendon, Nigel's father.
 Over the years, she would talk about her nephew who I think was in marketing and had worked up the ladder in HQ.
 I had met him once as a child so I though why not visit my cousin while in the same building?
 I had to make an appointment because he was a VIP up on the fifth floor with the red carpet so I discovered.
 A big mistake!